Trevoke/dwarlixir/README.md

 # Dwarlixir

+## Getting started

+Clone the project. run `iex -S mix`.
+When the app starts, in another terminal, run `telnet localhost 4040`. you can type `look` and `quit`.
+AMAZING, IS IT NOT?

 ## Background
 This project started off as the collision of two thoughts: "I want to build a MUD where each room is its own process" and "I bet I could build an amazing Dwarf Fortress clone in Elixir".